 In the current scenario, organizations need an agile approach while motivating employee performance and aligning organizational goals with individual objectives.
 This is possible when they implement continuous performance management for a robust and lean organization.

 According to a survey, only 8% of companies believe that their traditional performance review process drives business value.
-To add, 75% of employees feel the process is unfair, and 95% of the managers are not satisfied with the process.
+To add about 85% of employees would quit if they believe that their performance review was ‘unfair, and 95% of the managers are not satisfied with the process.

 The traditional system having the formal annual performance review won’t suffice to reap the benefits of performance management.